noon92/luckfox/usbconfig.md

 </blockquote>
 <p>To apply your configuration, reboot the Femtofox with the USB drive plugged in.
 No other USB drives can be plugged in at the same time.</p>
 <h3 id="boot-codes">Boot codes</h3>
-<p>When the Femtofox is finished booting, it will blink its USER LED in a pattern which can be used to gather info on its status or help diagnose issues.</p>
+<p>When the Femtofox is finished booting, it will blink its User LED (see below) in a pattern which can be used to gather info on its status or help diagnose issues.</p>

 <table>
 <thead>